KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 The two stages to building an LLM model:
 * Training: vacuum up the entire internet
-* Inference: inputs are fed into an LLM model, computed, stream output.
+* Inference: inputs are fed into an LLM model, computed, output streamed.
 Text works best.

 Key training tasks
 * Data prep: data has to be cleaned, deduplicated, offensive content removed